 Q: Is there any way that the GRE test requirement can be waived?

 A: Formally, all applicants are required to provide their GRE score.
 However, there are situations in which the admission committee will consider the MCAT test results.

 Q: What should be included in the statement of purpose?

-A: The statement of purpose should include information about your reasons for wanting to obtain a Master’s degree and your preparation for that degree to date.
+A: The statement of purpose should include information about your reasons for wanting to obtain a Master’s degree and the future direction you like to pursue with the degree.

 Q: Is there financial aid? / What is the tuition?

-A: We do not provide stipend for M.S. students.
-However you could work with Loyola's financial aid office to secure a student loan.
-Click here for more information about Tuition and Fees
+A: We do not provide a stipend for MS students.
+However, you could work with Loyola's financial aid office to secure a student loan.
+Find for more information about Tuition and Fees.

 Q: What about health insurance?